 The Town's treatment process provides the utmost benefit for the community's investment.
 The granular activated carbon (GAC) filter's purpose is to capture organics in the water, preventing a chemical reaction with chlorine that could create a disinfected byproduct such as trihalomethane acids (THMs).
-With this highly effective organic removal system, the Water Utility now reports a yearly average of only 63.9 ppb while the current maximum allowance is 80 ppb.
+With this highly effective organic removal system, the Water Utility's 2023 average is down to 46 ppb while the current maximum allowance is 80 ppb.
 Since the GAC filters came online in 2011, the Friday Harbor Water Utility has successfully achieved its goal of significantly reducing the amount of THMs to below the maximum contaminant levels or MCL, as required by the Department of Health.
 The GAC filters should keep our water supply at its highest quality for years to come.
-Sampling for THMs are taken at the farthest regions of the system where the highest concentrations may be present and regular flushing of distribution lines occur to eliminate potential build up.
+Sampling for THMs are taken at the farthest regions of the system where the highest concentrations may be present and regular flushing of distribution lines occurs to eliminate potential build up.